-FUDENT LEARNING OUTCOMES MEASUREMENT TOOL BENCHMARK TIMEFRAME/RESPONSIBLE PARTY Students will monstrate the ability to sition patients to oduce diagnostic ages a.
-Self-evaluation, Procedure Objectives & Technical Skills section, #9 (Performs procedures accurately and thoroughly in accordance with department protocol) a.
-Students will score "Satisfactory" or above b.
-Students will score "Consistently, but not always/A little above Average" or above a.
+STUDENT LEARNING OUTCOMES MEASUREMENT TOOL BENCHMARK TIMEFRAME/RESPONSIBLE PARTY 1.
+Students will demonstrate the ability to position patients to produce diagnostic images a.
+Self-evaluation, Procedure Objectives & Technical Skills section, #9 (Performs procedures accurately and thoroughly in accordance with department protocol) b.
+Instructor evaluation of student clinical performance (late April- early May of 5th semester).
+Procedures Objectives & Technical Skills section, question # 9 [Completes the needed projection and position of the patient with accuracy to best demonstrate the anatomy of interest (angles tube correctly, detents, positions correctly, aligns tube and Bucky, etc.) Semester 5- acceptable image produced 95%+ of the time.] a. b.
+Students will score "Satisfactory" or above Students will score "Consistently, but not always/A little above Average" or above a.
 1st Year-spring semester Clinical Coordinator b.
-2nd Year-spring semester Clinical Coordinator b.
-Instructor evaluation of student clinical performance (late April- early May of 5 th semester).
-Procedures Objectives & Technical Skills section, question # 9 [Completes the needed projection and position of the patient with accuracy to best demonstrate the anatomy of interest (angles tube correctly, detents, positions correctly, aligns tube and Bucky, etc.) Semester 5- acceptable image produced 95%+ of the time.]

-Students will provide a.
-Self-evaluation, Patient Care & a.
-Students will score "Satisfactory" a.
-1st Year-spring semester

-propriate patient care Safety section, #6 (Assures patient or above Clinical Coordinator

-responding to patient safety at all times)

-eds. b.
-Students will score "Consistently, b.
-2 nd Year-spring semester
+2 nd Year-spring semester Clinical Coordinator

-b.
-Instructor evaluation of student but not always/A little above Clinical Coordinator

-clinical performance (late April- Average" or above

-early May of 5 th semester).
-Critical

-Thinking skills section, question #

-1. [Promptly evaluates patient's

-physical or cognitive limitations

-which influence how procedures

-are performed using sound

-reasoning and judgement and

-responds appropriately by making

-needed modifications to

-communication and/or positioning

-to safely perform the procedure.

-Semester 5 - Student can interpret

-the patient's condition and can

-respond without guidance from the

-technologist.]
+2. Students will provide appropriate patient care by responding to patient a.
+Self-evaluation, Patient Care & Safety section, #6 (Assures patient safety at all times) a.
+Students will score "Satisfactory" or above a.
+1st Year-spring semester Clinical Coordinator needs. b.
+Instructor evaluation of student clinical performance (late Aprilearly May of 5th semester).
+Critical Thinking skills section, question # 1.
+[Promptly evaluates patient's physical or cognitive limitations which influence how procedures are performed using sound reasoning and judgement and responds appropriately by making needed modifications to communication and/or positioning to safely perform the procedure.
+Semester 5 - Student can interpret the patient's condition and can respond without guidance from the technologist.] b.
+Students will score "Consistently, but not always/A little above Average" or above b.
+2 nd Year-spring semester Clinical Coordinator

-DAL 2: Students wi OAL 2: Students will learn to think critically and how to apply problem solving strategies.
-STUDENT LEARNING OUTCOMES MEASUREMENT TOOL BENCHMARK TIMEFRAME/RESPONSIBI PARTY Students will monstrate the ility to modify ndard positioning hniques. a.
+GOAL 2: Students wi GOAL 2: Students will learn to think critically and how to apply problem solving strategies.
+STUDENT LEARNING OUTCOMES MEASUREMENT TOOL BENCHMARK TIMEFRAME/RESPONSIBLE PARTY 1.
+Students will demonstrate the ability to modify standard positioning techniques. a.
 Self-evaluation, Critical Thinking Skills section, #1 (Promptly evaluates patient's physical or cognitive limitations which influence how procedures are performed.) b.
 Instructor evaluation of student clinical performance (late April-early May of 5th semester).
 Critical Thinking skills section, question # 2 [Student is able to formulate equipment modifications based on patient condition and/or ability to safely perform the procedure.
 Semester 5 - student recognizes the need to modify from routine; student can devise and execute a plan to obtain diagnostic images with little to no coaching] a. b.
 Students will score "Satisfactory" or above Students will score "Consistently, but not always/A little above Average" or above a.
 1st Year-spring semester Clinical Coordinator b.
-2 nd Year-spring semester Clinical Coordinator
+2nd Year-spring semester Clinical Coordinator

-Students will ognize imaging ors. a.
+2. Students will recognize imaging errors. a.
 Self-evaluation, Procedure Objectives & Technical Skills section, #12 (Can accurately critique images for quality) a.
 Students will score "Satisfactory" or above a.
 1st Year-spring semester Clinical Coordinator b.
-2 nd Year-spring semester b.
-Instructor evaluation of student clinical performance b.
-Students will score Clinical Coordinator (late April-early May of 5 th semester).
-Procedure "Consistently, but not Objectives & Technical Skills section, # 20 (Evaluate the always/A little above completed image for acceptable quality to include: Average" or above a.
+2nd Year-spring semester b.
+Instructor evaluation of student clinical performance (late April-early May of 5th semester).
+Procedure Objectives & Technical Skills section, # 20 (Evaluate the completed image for acceptable quality to include: a.
 Anatomical demonstration b.
 Alignment c.
 Radiographic brightness and contrast d.
 Image identification e.
 Visibility and correct placement of lead markers f.
-Visibility of radiation protection such as collimation and shielding).
+Visibility of radiation protection such as collimation and shielding). b.
+Students will score "Consistently, but not always/A little above Average" or above Clinical Coordinator